 Take a round-the-world trip

-Dine at a ridiculously expensive restaurant
+Dine at a ridiculously fancy restaurant

-Stay at a ridiculously expensive hotel
+Stay at a ridiculously fancy hotel

 Participate in the making of a documentary